With Freeman a free agent, Braves get star 1B Olson from A's

-VENICE, Fla. — Freddie Freeman‘s tenure with the Atlanta Braves appears to be over after the World Series champions acquired All-Star first baseman Matt Olson from the Oakland Athletics on Monday.
+VENICE, Fla. — Freddie Freeman‘s tenure with the Atlanta Braves appears to be over after the World Series champions acquired All-Star first baseman Matt Olson from the Oakland Athletics.

 Oakland is getting a prize package of four players from Atlanta, including young outfielder Cristian Pache.